 Late Bronze Age pottery workshop.

-In this room you will also find Roman and Medieval cases, underneath the former is a new and beautiful set of display drawers containing, amongst other items, clay pipes, coins and medieval carved panels.
+In this room you will also find Roman and Medieval cases, underneath the former is a new and beautiful set of display drawers in which we hope to show off even more fossils and archaeology.
 The 17th century case contains artefacts from the Civil War and is amplified by a model of the Old Castle, constructed by James Gibb.

-New in 2016 we are displaying finds from Nether Compton, kindly gifted to us by community archaeology group The Dorset Diggers, including two coins from the famous Hoard, faunal remains and black burnished ware.
+We are also displaying finds from Nether Compton, kindly gifted to us by community archaeology group The Dorset Diggers, including two coins from the famous Hoard, faunal remains and black burnished ware.
 Spot the piece of plaster with a thumbprint on it!

 Moving through into the Hallway you will observe on the left spoons crafted by the Ardon family, notable local silversmiths during the 17th century, and